Colin Furze: Inventions

-In March, 2022, he announced the completion of a tunnel that links his house and his workshop.
+In March 2022, he announced the completion of a tunnel that links his house and his workshop.
 Lined with metal sheets and concrete, it took him three years to construct.
 Extensions towards the bunker and the driveway are planned next.

+In April 2023, Furze constructed a machine that he said made him "weightless".
+It worked by having a pivot 3 metres in the air with a 7.5 m extendable arm and seat on one side, and a 1-tonne concrete block as a counterweight on the other.
+This allowed him to jump higher, as the counterweight almost balances his weight.

-His YouTube channel has 12.2 million subscribers as of 20 December 2022.
+His main YouTube channel has 13 million subscribers, while his second channel 2 much Colin Furze has 1,110,000 subscribers as of 28 June 2024.

 Achievements

 On 24 October 2008, Furze revealed a 14.26 m motorbike that he had built to break the world record of the longest motorcycle.
 This was done by attaching beams in place of the back.
 He completed the record by riding it a minimum of 100 m.

 On 14 October 2010, it was announced that Furze had modified a mobility scooter to give it the ability to reach 71 mph in an attempt to enter the Guinness Book of Records.
 It took him nearly three months to build and has a 125 cc motocross engine.

 On 10 October 2012, Furze posted a video showing a pram fitted with an engine which, if it travelled over 30 mph, would make it the world's fastest pram.
 He succeeded in breaking the world record by achieving 53.46 mph.
 The pram was featured in the October 2013 copy of Popular Science Magazine, in which Furze was interviewed about his reasons for having modified the pram.

 On 30 March 2017, Furze posted a video showing a restored 1960s dodgem fitted with a 600 cc motor cycle engine producing around 100 bhp.
 The dodgem achieved a top speed of 107.390 mph, with an average speed of 100.336 mph from a run in each direction – making it the world's fastest bumper car, as approved by Guinness World Records.
 BBC Worldwide asked Furze to complete the project for The Stig to drive.